dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-  often makes sense for security purposes to require that the security of the component schemes is based on the hardness of different cryptographic assumptions, in other cases hybrid schemes might be motivated, e.g., by interoperatbility of variants on the same scheme and as such both component schemes are based on the same hardness assumption (e.g., both post-quantum assumptions or even both the same concrete assumption such as Ring LWE).
+  often makes sense for security purposes to require that the security of the component schemes is based on the hardness of different cryptographic assumptions, in other cases hybrid schemes might be motivated, e.g., by interoperability of variants on the same scheme and as such both component schemes are based on the same hardness assumption (e.g., both post-quantum assumptions or even both the same concrete assumption such as Ring LWE).
 We allow this explicitly.
 This